freerangeeggs/study-notes/AZ-900/core-azure-services.md

 This is when you add have more than one VM running over different fault domains and update domains to allow for VM availability when there are scheduled or unscheduled maintenance, or when the VM Operating System needs an update.

 Availability sets are free, but the VMS are not.
-If you want at least one VM available at any time, you will be paing for at least two VMs.
+If you want at least one VM available at any time, you will be paying for at least two VMs.

 #### Virtual Machine Scale Sets